seanpm2001/SeansLifeArchive_Images_Bit_City_-NimbleBit_Game-_Y2025/2025/06_June/03/README.md

 - At the end of my session today, the pension pig held 641,621 bux.
 I can never empty this. - 2025, Tuesday, March 4th
 - The pension stayed the same, as I skipped my session today. - 2025, Tuesday, March 11th to 2025, Tuesday, May 13th
 - At the end of my session today, the pension pig held 649,405 bux.
 I can never empty this. - 2025, Tuesday, May 20th

-</details>

 - At the end of my session today, the pension pig held 652,259 bux.
 I can never empty this. - 2025, Tuesday, May 27th

+</details>

+- At the end of my session today, the pension pig held 654,621 bux.
+I can never empty this. - 2025, Tuesday, June 3rd

 ---